 Tooth sensitivity is usually caused by thinning of the protective layer of enamel or by receding gums exposing the dentin beneath.
 Dentin has tiny tubules that lead straight to the tooth’s nerve, which is why it is so sensitive to temperature or chemical changes.

-Brushing too vigorously, acid in the diet, gum disease which hasn’t been treated, and getting older are all common factors.
-Sensitivity is described as a shooting pain when eating and drinking hot, cold or sugary food (NHS – Toothache).
+Brushing too vigorously, acid in the diet, gum disease that hasn’t been treated, and getting older are all common factors.
+Sensitivity is described as a shooting pain when eating and drinking hot, cold, or sugary food (NHS – Toothache).

 What do bleaching ingredients do when the dentin is exposed?